toddcf/code-snippets/deployment/deployment-checklist.md

   - CSS:
     - Clean up comments.
     - Reduce any single-line rules to one line of code.
-    - Add whitespace padding above and below multiple-line blocks of rules.
+    - Add blank line above and below multiple-line blocks of rules.
   - ReadMe:
-    - Insure the following categories:
+    - Ensure the following categories:
       - Title
+      - Description
       - Image
-      - Description
       - Live Link (to be updated once deployed)
       - Technology Used
       - Future Iterations